gdha/upgrade-ux/opt/upgrade-ux/doc/user-guide/03-configuration.md

 The INI files are always OS specific and contain the definitions of which patch bundles should be installed or removed, and so on.
 The INI files are kept under the `/etc/opt/upgrade-ux` or `$HOME/project/upgrade-ux/etc/opt/upgrade-ux/` directory and are typically called `$OS-$OS_VERSION-$YEAR.ini`

-It follows also the different stages known within +upgrade-ux+ and these are best explained with an example INI file (below you see the INI file for HP-UX 11.11 systems):
+It follows also the different stages known within `upgrade-ux` and these are best explained with an example INI file (below you see the INI file for HP-UX 11.11 systems):

     # HP-UX-11.11-2014.ini file
     ###########################